 You can read more about WireGuard’s deep technical details on their website.

-Is WireGuard safe?
+Is WireGuard secure?

-Owing to its use of modern, well-vetted cryptography, WireGuard is one of the safest VPN protocols out there.
+WireGuard is a secure tunneling protocol.
+In fact, owing to its use of modern, well-vetted cryptography, WireGuard is one of the safest VPN protocols out there.
 Without compromising either the VPN server or your client device, an external attacker can’t figure out much about your browsing.

 Why is WireGuard important?

-Is WireGuard faster than other protocols?
+Is WireGuard better than other protocols?

 WireGuard vs. OpenVPN